decentralized-identity/didcomm-messaging/docs/spec-files/threading.md

 ### Message IDs

-All plaintext DIDComm messages MUST have an `id` property, declared in the JWM header.
+All plaintext DIDComm messages MUST have an `id` property, declared in the [JWM headers](#message-headers).
 A message without an `id` property SHOULD be considered invalid and SHOULD be rejected; it MUST NOT be interpreted as part of a multi-message interaction.

 The value of `id` is a short (&lt;=32 bytes) string consisting entirely of [unreserved URI characters](https://datatracker.ietf.org/doc/html/rfc3986/#section-2.3) &mdash; meaning that it is not necessary to [percent encode](https://en.wikipedia.org/wiki/Percent-encoding) the value to incorporate it in a URI.
 Beyond this requirement, its format is not strongly constrained, but use of [UUIDs (RFC 4122)](https://datatracker.ietf.org/doc/html/rfc4122) is recommended.
 Because of the affinity for UUIDs, this field inherits UUID case-sensitivity semantics: it SHOULD be written in lower case but MUST be compared case-insensitively.